+John W. Bartlett

+Passaic County

+Commissioner

+NJTPA Chair

-John W. Bartlett Passaic County Commissioner NJTPA First Vice Chair ommissioner John W. Bartlett was first elected in 2012 and joined the NJTPA Board in 2013.
-He currently serves on the Board's Executive Committee as First Vice Chair.
+ommissioner John W. Bartlett was elected in 2012 and joined the NJTPA Board of Trustees in 2013.
+After serving for two years as First Vice-Chair, Commissioner Bartlett was elected NJTPA Chair for the 2022-2023 term.